Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 The second part takes care of building the virtual machines that are used by the Ruby scripts to run your build.
 We use Vagrant to provide a production-like system on every development machine.

-Any changes are implemented on a feature branch and merged into master with a Pull Request.
+Any changes are implemented on a feature branch and merged into controller with a Pull Request.
 The same workflow we presented in one of our last blog posts.

 Building Amazon Machine Images